-70 [2010] EWCA Crim 1623, [2011] 1 W.L.R.
+^{89 [2010]} EWCA Crim 1623, [2011] 1 W.L.R.
 200, [2010] 2 Cr.
 App.
 R. 27

-- should be given, or about the terms in which it should be given, should be discussed in advance with the advocates in the absence of the jury. - 7.
+- 4. The jury should be informed of the estimated length of the trial; of the normal court sitting hours; of the short breaks, if any, which it is intended to take if the evidence allows for this; and of any variation to those hours on any particular day(s) of which the court is aware at the outset.
+The jury should be kept informed of changes to the trial schedule. - 5.
+The jury may be informed of the stages of the trial prosecution opening, evidence, closing speeches, summing-up, deliberations and verdict(s). - 6.
+[Optional].
+The jury may be given a brief introductory summary of the issues in the case (whether orally and/or in a short document), emphasising that it is intended as no more than that.
+Any doubts about whether such a summary should be given, or about the terms in which it should be given, should be discussed in advance with the advocates in the absence of the jury. - 7.
 The judge's tasks during the trial are to see that it is conducted fairly, to rule on any legal arguments that arise, and to sum up the case at the end.
 Because the judge alone is responsible for legal decisions, he/she will hear and rule on any legal arguments in the absence of the jury.
 This is standard practice in criminal trials.